bs8149/Invoice-Generator-using-React/README.md

 - Material-UI

 ## Utilities:
--number-to-words: For converting amounts to words
+- number-to-words: For converting amounts to words